 The overall statistics remain grim: More than 90% of patients die within five years of learning they have pancreatic cancer, according to the American Cancer Society.

 Still some people do beat the odds and go on to live for years.
 Supreme Court Justice Ruth Bader Ginsburg is a long-term survivor.
+She's currently being treated for a recurrence of liver cancer.

 “Nobody knows why these patients live longer than other people with pancreatic cancer, but something is clearly setting them apart,” said Dr. Vinod Balachandran, a member of Memorial Sloan Kettering’s David M. Rubenstein Center for Pancreatic Cancer Research in New York City, in a statement.

-He’s the author of a 2017 study that found that “something” seemed to be the robustness of their own immune systems, with long-term survivors having almost 12 times the number of T-cells — a type of immune cell that helps the body fight against invaders — inside their tumors than other patients.
+He’s the author of a 2017 study that found that “something” seemed to be the robustness of their own immune systems, with long-term survivors having almost 12 times the number of T cells — a type of immune cell that helps the body fight against invaders — inside their tumors than other patients.

 What is pancreatic cancer?